mako-framework/docs/01_getting_started/06_deployment.md

 ##### Preloading

-If you run your application on PHP 7.4 or greater then you can take advantage of [preloading](https://www.php.net/manual/en/opcache.preloading.php) for an additional performance boost.
+You can take advantage of [preloading](https://www.php.net/manual/en/opcache.preloading.php) for an additional performance boost.
 The `app.generate_preloader` command will generate a preloader script containing all core classes that all application will usually need in a web context.

 ```
 php app/reactor app.generate_preloader